tsde/r10k-deployerjs/README.md

   - **PUPPETFILE_GIT_REMOTE_NAME**: name of the remote for your puppetfile repository (default 'origin')
   - **REDIS_PORT**: port used by your redis instance (default 6379)
   - **REDIS_HOST**: host where redis is running (default 127.0.0.1)

+## What happens during a Push

+Three events can be triggered during a push: branch creation, branch modification or branch deletion.

+### Create events

+When a branch is created on a module, the following happens:
+  - The Puppetfile repository is cloned and fetched
+  - The branch is checked out.
+    - Usually, the branch doesn't exist
+    - But it's also possible for multiple modules sharing the same branch when a feature is linked between modules.
+  - If the module is not yet referenced in the Puppet file, we add it
+  - The ref of the module is updated in the Puppetfile
+  - Then, we commit and push the changes upstream
+  - R10k is invoked:
+    - deploy all modules in 'feature' environment if only one module is involved in the feature branch (most of the time)
+    - update the module only if there's more than one module involved in a feature branch previously created

+### Modify events

+When a branch is modified on a module, the steps are simpler.
+Usually, we invoke R10k to update the module.
+However, some git actions can be triggered if changes from the production branch are merged into the feature branch or if the ref of the module is incorrect in the Puppetfile (if some people manually messed up with the Puppetfile).

+### Delete events

+When a branch is deleted on a module, the following happens:
+- The Puppetfile repository is cloned and fetched
+- The branch is checked out.
+- The Puppetfile is parsed to see if the module is the last one referencing the branch
+  - If it's the case, the branch is simply deleted on the Puppetfile repository
+  - Otherwise, the reference of the module is changed to 'production' and we push the modifications upstream.
+R10k is then invoked to update the module.

 ## Logging